miiciiii/promisAI_docu/README.md

   - Concise while retaining key information

 - **Highlights**:
-  - **Model 7**: *Artificial Intelligence in Higher Education: Benefits and Challenges* — well-balanced and informative
+  - **Model 1**: *AI in Higher Education: Transforming Teaching, Learning, and Institutional Challenges* — comprehensive and academically styled
-  - **Model 2**: *AI-Powered Teaching and Learning: A Mixed-Method Survey* — clear research focus
+  - **Model 8**: *Artificial Intelligence in Higher Education: Benefits and Challenges* — well-balanced and informative
-  - **Model 1**: *The Impact of Artificial Intelligence in Higher Education* — simple yet relevant
+  - **Model 3**: *AI-Powered Teaching and Learning: A Mixed-Method Survey* — clear research focus

 - **Other Observations**:
-  - Some models (e.g., Models 5, 6, 8) generated outputs that were extractive or lacked brevity and structure.
+  - Some models (e.g., Models 6, 7, 9) generated outputs that were extractive or lacked brevity and structure.
-  - **Model 3**, designed for Arabic, produced a region-specific output, making it unsuitable for English-based evaluation.
+  - **Model 4**, designed for Arabic, produced a region-specific output, making it unsuitable for English-based evaluation.

-These findings suggest that instruction-tuned and task-specialized models (e.g., FLAN-T5 and T5 checkpoints) are most effective for academic title generation in English.
+These findings suggest that instruction-tuned and task-specialized models (e.g., FLAN-T5 and DeepSeek) are most effective for academic title generation in English.

 ## [Challenges]